 What do I do if the District Claims Office denies my claim?

 There are no further administrative processes with Caltrans.
 Your next step, if you believe your claim has merit, is to file in Small Claims Court in the county in which your incident occurred.
 You have six (6) months from the date of the rejection of your claim to file with the appropriate court.
 For further information about filing an action in small claims court, please see http://www.courtinfo.ca.gov/selfhelp/smallclaims/.

-The fact that this brief statement of the initial procedure to be followed in submitting a claim against the State of California has been furnished to you or that an investigation of any claim is undertaken is not to be taken as an admission of liability in any respect on the part of the state or any of its officers or employees, nor is the fact that this informational statement has been furnished to you to be construed as a waiver of any requirements imposed by law or of any defense which may be available to the State of California in connection with any claim that may be filed against it.
+The fact that this brief statement of the initial procedure to be followed in submitting a claim against the State of California, or against any of its subdivisions, departments, divisions, agencies, officers, employees, agents, or directors, has been furnished to you or that an investigation of any claim is undertaken is not to be taken as an admission of liability in any respect on the part of the State of California, or by any of its subdivisions, departments, divisions, agencies, officers, employees, agents, or directors, nor is the fact that this informational statement has been furnished to you to be construed as a waiver of any requirements imposed by law or of any defense which may be available to the State of California or to any of its subdivisions, departments, divisions, agencies, officers, employees, agents, or directors, in connection with any claim that may be filed against it and/or them.